danielfett/inetbox.py/README.md

  * `online` means that the service is connected to CP Plus and is receiving status updates.
  * `waiting` means that the service is not connected to CP Plus and is not receiving status updates.
 This can happen after a restart of the service.
 When you send a settings change command, the `update_status` will be `waiting_for_cp_plus` until the service is connected.

+### Settings

+The following service-specific settings can be used in the `miqro.yml` file besides the [general miqro settings](https://github.com/danielfett/miqro?tab=readme-ov-file#configuration-file):

+- `default_target_temp_room` (default: 5) - The default target room temperature to set when the heating is enabled, but no target temperature is set.
+- `default_heating_mode` (default: 'eco') - The default heating mode to set when the target temperature is set to a value greater than 5°C, but no heating mode is set.
+- `updates_buffer_time` (default: 1) - The time in seconds to wait for more setting changes before applying them.
+This is useful when multiple settings need to be changed together.
+- `serial_device` (default: `/dev/serial0`) - The serial device to use for the LIN connection.
+This can be set to `/dev/ttyS0` or `/dev/ttyAMA0` for the Raspberry Pi 3 and 4, respectively.
+- `baudrate` (default: 9600) - The baudrate to use for the LIN connection.
+This should not be changed unless you know what you are doing.
+- `timeout` (default: 0.03) - The timeout in seconds for reading from the LIN bus.
+This should not be changed unless you know what you are doing.
+- `log_dir` (default: None) - The directory to write log files to.
+If not set, logs are written to stdout.
+- `debug_app` (default: False) - Enable debugging for the application layer.
+- `debug_lin` (default: False) - Enable debugging for the LIN layer.
+- `debug_protocol` (default: False) - Enable debugging for the protocol layer.

 ### Installing the Systemd Service